 null

-Local Control and Accountability Plans (LCAP)
+Local Control and Accountability Plans (LCAP) and Other State and Federal Reports

-The finance system for K-12 education in the state of California is known as the Local Control Funding Formula (LCFF).
+The finance system for K-12 education in the state of California is known as the Local Control Funding Formula (LCFF) .
 One of the major components of the LCFF is the Local Control and Accountability Plan (LCAP), which is a three-year plan that describes the goals, actions, services, and expenditures to support student outcomes that address local and state priorities.

 The 10 state priorities are as follows: